 - a person’s own home, in the community or daycare centre

-All laboratory staff (working on COVID-19 testing) including support staff are also eligible.
+All laboratory staff (working on coronavirus testing) including support staff are also eligible.

 Help to register or book